Food Services

 Did you know that students who are well-nourished are shown to have increased problem-solving abilities, memory, verbal fluency and creativity?
 Still, the challenge is to make nutritious foods that kids will eat.
 Variety and choice are key.

 Nutritional standards for school meals have changed in recent years because of the Federal Healthy, Hunger-Free Kids Act.
-School meals are low in fat and they provide one-half of the recommended dietary allowances for calories, protein, vitamins A and C, iron and calcium.
+School meals are low in fat and provide half of the recommended dietary allowances for calories, protein, vitamins A and C, iron, and calcium.

 If you have any questions, please contact the Food Service Department at (518) 356-8225.